zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

 ### Track edits

-* **Opting out of edit tracking** - There are Form scenarios where some properties on the EditScope/Form model are not meant for editing but are - possibly - for presentation only.
-In this situation, the extension can instruct EditScope to *not track* user edits for such EditScope/Form model properties, like so:
+There are Form scenarios where some properties on the EditScope/Form model are not meant for editing but are for presentation only.
+In this situation, the extension can instruct `EditScope` to opt out of edit tracking user edits for such EditScope/Form model properties, as in the following examples.

-In TypeScript:
+* In TypeScript:

+    ```
     MsPortalFx.Data.Metadata.setTypeMetadata("Employee", {
         properties: {
             accruedVacationDays: { trackEdits: false },